Microsoft-Web/HOL-ASPNETWebForms/README.md

 ### Introduction ###

-This Hands-On Lab is a step-by-step guide that is designed to help you learn the new features available in ASP.NET 4.5 Web Forms.
-It provides instructions to guide you through the process of developing a complete application.
+These Hands-On Labs are sets of step-by-step guides that are designed to help you learn Visual Studio 2012, ASP.NET 4.5 WebForms and ASP.NET MVC 4.
+Each Lab provides instructions to guide you through the process of developing a Web application.

+ASP.NET Web Forms 4.5 introduces a number of improvements focused on improving the experience when working with data.
+These include strongly-typed data controls, model binding capabilities, new request validation features and asynchronous page processing enhancements.
+In this lab, you will get a chance to try out these new features and learn how they work.

 ### Repository Structure ###